 If your RV is equipped with a generator, you need to drain it of fuel.
 Left for months, fuel can turn to lacquer that will plug the jets in the carburetor.

 Getting it to start might next spring might require a sizable repair bill if you don’t allow it to run out of gas before putting it in storage.

 TIP: Your RV generator may not have a fuel shut-off valve installed from the factory — but installing one is well worth the effort.

 With the generator running, shut off the fuel valve, and allow the generator to run until it quits from lack of fuel.

 Be sure to push the kill switch after it stops running — because, if yours is like mine, the electric fuel pump continues to run as long as the run button is in the ON position.

-If your motorhome is equipped with multiple batteries and a battery disconnect system, you can prepare your batteries as stated and turn off the disconnect.
-Installing a solar trickle charge system will help keep your batteries fully charged too.
-Simply set it on the dashboard where sunlight can get to it, and plug it into the cigarette lighter.
+If your motorhome is equipped with multiple batteries (and a battery disconnect system)… you should prepare the batteries as stated and turn off the disconnect.
+Installing a solar trickle charger will help keep your batteries fully charged — just set it on the dashboard where sunlight can get to it, and plug it into the cigarette lighter.

-Don’t forget to remove small batteries too — because they can freeze, leak, and become destroyed.
-Remove the batteries from TV remotes, smoke and carbon monoxide detectors, and don’t forget the clock on the wall.
+Don’t forget to remove small batteries from your RV gadgets too — because they can freeze, leak, and become destroyed.
+Remember to remove the batteries from TV remotes, smoke detectors, carbon monoxide detectors, and the clock on the wall.